Why tailored onboarding matters

 Thanks to Lauryn Isford, Jesse Miller, Sandhya Hegde, Ian Taylor, Alon Bartur, and Alex Chan for giving feedback on drafts of this post.

-We're working with a small group of design partners as we build Switchboard.
-If you’re creating tailored onboarding and our approach is compelling, we'd love to hear from you.
+We're working with a small group of design partners as we build Dopt.
+If you’re creating tailored onboarding and our approach is compelling, get started and sign up for a free account.